google/saxml/README.md

   --scopes=https://www.googleapis.com/auth/cloud-platform
 ```

-### Create a Cloud TPU VM instance for a model server
+### Create a Cloud TPU VM instance for a TPU model server

 Use this [guide](https://cloud.google.com/tpu/docs/users-guide-tpu-vm) to
 enable the Cloud TPU API in a Google Cloud project.